oxyn-pro/PostgreSQL-Notes/README.md

 LEFT JOIN display all the data of relational tables (rows) and unrelated tables (with or with not Foreign Key)

 example:
->SELECT * FROM person JOIN car ON person.car_id = car.id;    # It only works  if both tables are connected to each other and it will display only people with cars (because only people with cars are connected to the 'person' table.
+>SELECT * FROM person JOIN car ON person.car_id = car.id; ----- # It only works  if both tables are connected to each other and it will display only people with cars (because only people with cars are connected to the 'person' table.
+>
->SELECT * FROM person LEFT JOIN car ON person.car_id = car.id   # It only works if both tables are connected to each other and displays all people with or without cars.
+>SELECT * FROM person LEFT JOIN car ON person.car_id = car.id; ----- # It only works if both tables are connected to each other and displays all people with or without cars.